-A Long Island native who currently resides in Brooklyn, Javier holds a B.A. in economics and politics from Long Island University, and a Master of Public Administration from Columbia University.
-He speaks fluent Spanish, passably conversational French, and can order french fries and chicken in German.
-Sadly, he never quite mastered Klingon.
+David holds a bachelor of arts in economics and politics from Long Island University, and a Master of Public Administration from Columbia University.

 Taiwan has an under-the-radar track record of contributing tech and culture to the world.

 Hot rental markets like New York City, San Francisco and Washington D.C. are leveling off, according to recent data.